valantic/stylelint-config-valantic/README.md

 $ ember install ember-cli-stylelint
 ```

-**In case you get errors like "Undefined rule ..." you may have a version conflict between Stylelint and this configuration.
-Make sure you're using the above mentioned Stylelint version.**

 For more information visit the ember-cli-stylelint repository: https://github.com/billybonks/ember-cli-stylelint

+## Know issues

+### Undefined rule

+In case you get errors like "Undefined rule ..." you may have a version conflict between Stylelint and this configuration.
+Make sure you're using the above mentioned Stylelint version.